-It’s show time — time to show what your team has been working on.
+It’s show time — time to start the solution interview phase and show what your team has been working on.

-Before showing your MVP, it’s a good idea to ask, “What would be wonderful?” and listen carefully to the prospect’s wording.
+Before showing your minimum viable product (MVP), it’s a good idea to ask, “What would be wonderful?” and listen carefully to the prospect’s wording.
 This question forces them to imagine a solution to the problem — if it hasn’t already been done — and creates a benchmark and an opportunity to delight.
 You get a better understanding of their expectations to improve the solution later.

-Let the prospect play with the solution for a few minutes then ask what he thinks it does.
-Your goal now is not to add features, but to understand the value of your MVP (if value is there).
+Let the prospect play with the product for a few minutes then ask what he/she thinks it does.
+Your goal now is not to add features, but to understand the value of your MVP (if value there is).
 Are you on track?
 How could you make this better?

-The following questions can help you understand the solution fit:
+The following questions can help you understand the “fit” during the solution interview:

 ||The fears of your prospects and what challenges they anticipate.
 This can help improve your pitch.|